 EXenatide Study of Cardiovascular Event Lowering (Ongoing)

-EXSCEL is managed by the Duke Clinical Research Institute and the University of Oxford Diabetes Trial Unit.
+EXSCEL is managed by the Duke Clinical Research Institute and the University of Oxford Diabetes Trials Unit.
 The EXSCEL Executive Committee has responsibility for oversight of the trial with the majority of members being independent academics.
 The Operations Committee, which facilitates trial oversight at the local level, comprises academic investigators.

 EXenatide Study of Cardiovascular Event Lowering

 Exenatide is a receptor agonist for the human incretin Glucagon-Like Peptide-1 (GLP-1).
 Incretins enhance glucose-dependent insulin secretion and exhibit other antihyperglycemic actions following their release into the circulation from the gut.
 The GLP-1 system increases insulin secretion only in the presence of elevated plasma glucose levels, avoiding inappropriately high insulin levels during fasting.
 The drug also moderates peak serum glucagon levels during hyperglycemic periods following meals, but does not interfere with glucagon release in response to hypoglycemia.
 Secondary effects of drug administration reduces the rate of gastric emptying and decreases food intake, mitigating the potential severity of hyperglycemic events after meals.
 Exenatide will be administered subcutaneously once a week in this trial.

-Patients 18 years or older with T2DM with HbA1C of ≥6.5% and ≤10.0% on stable doses of up to three oral AHAs for at least 3 months.
-Patients currently taking insulin will be excluded.
-Patients with any level of CV risk can be enrolled.
-Recruitment will be constrained such that a certain proportion of patients will not have had a prior CV event and a defined proportion will have had a prior CV event defined as at least one of the following: MI, surgical or percutaneous revascularization procedure, coronary angiography showing at least one stenosis ≥ 50% in a major epicardial artery or branch vessel, ischemic cerebrovascular disease including history of ischemic stroke, history of carotid arterial disease as documented by ≥50% stenosis, PAD as documented by intermittent claudication with ABI less than 0.9, amputation due to vascular disease, or history of surgical or percutaneous revascularization procedure.
+Patients 18 years or older with type 2 diabetes mellitus (T2DM) and a HbA1C of ≥6.5% and ≤10.0% on up to three oral antihyperglycemic agents (AHAs) or on insulin, either alone or together with up to two AHAs, will be enrolled.
+Patients with any level of cardiovascular (CV) risk can be enrolled.
+Recruitment will be constrained such that a certain proportion of patients will not have had a prior CV event and a defined proportion will have had a prior CV event defined as at least one of the following: myocardial infarction (MI), surgical or percutaneous (balloon and/or stent) coronary revascularization procedure, coronary angiography showing at least one stenosis ≥ 50% in a major epicardial artery or branch vessel, ischemic cerebrovascular disease including history of ischemic stroke, history of carotid arterial disease as documented by ≥50% stenosis, peripheral arterial disease as documented by intermittent claudication confirmed by ankle brachial index or the brachial pressure index of less than 0.9, amputation due to vascular disease, or history of surgical or percutaneous revascularization procedure.